redrambles/Accelerate/wp-content/plugins/simple-share-buttons-adder/readme.txt

 == Changelog ==

+= 6.3.1 =
+* Added a caching layer on top of Facebook's API to ensure fallback share counts.

+= 6.3 =
+* Facebook share counts are back!
+We implemented a solution to Facebook’s deprecated API.
+* Added the ability to close the update notice when updating from old plugin versions.
+You will still need to accept the new terms to receive the new features, however you can now more easily choose to continue using the old version.

 = 6.2.4 =
-Fixes the Facebook page widget style bug.
+* Fixes the Facebook page widget style bug.

 = 6.2.3 =
-Fixes an issue with the Facebook like widget.
+* Fixes an issue with the Facebook like widget.

 = 6.2.2 =
-Improves performance over previous two plugin updates.
+* Improves performance over previous two plugin updates.

 = 6.2.1 =
 * Fix bug affecting older versions of PHP that didn’t allow people to close the notice.